 Your life circumstances may influence the decision about stopping medication.
 For example, if you have recently regained your driving licence, the risk of losing it again for a year if a seizure occurs may affect your decision.
 However, if you are a teenager who has been free of seizures for some years, you may be happy to take the risk.

-If a decision is made to stop medication, it is best done gradually, reducing the dose over a period of several weeks or months.
+If a decision is made to stop medication, it is best done gradually, typically over at least three months.
 It is important to follow the advice given by your doctor.

 How to use the Yellow Card Scheme